 - Lemon juice

 - Start by creaming the butter and brown sugar until light and fluffy.
-For the amount in the recipe card below, this should take a good 2 minutes.
+This should take a good 2 minutes.

 - Next, add the eggs, one at a time.
 Each time an egg is added, the mixture should be beaten until the traces of the egg are no longer visible.